twsswt/theatre_ag/README.md

 # Theatre_Ag: The Software Agent Theatre

-A framework for multi-agent simulations, with a particular focus on modelling socio-technical systems, implemented in Python.
+A Python framework for multi-agent simulations, with a particular focus on modelling socio-technical systems.

 # Contributors